Nina Hoss: Career

 As a stage actress, Hoss was an ensemble member at the Deutsches Theater in Berlin from 1998 to 2013, where she appeared as Medea and as Franziska in Minna von Barnhelm (2005).
 In 2013, she joined the ensemble of the Schaubühne theatre in Berlin.
 There, she starred in three productions by director Thomas Ostermeier, including Lillian Hellman's 'Little Foxes' (2014) and the world premiere of Yasmina Reza's Bella Figura (2015).
 In his stage production (2017) of Didier Eribon's book Returning to Reims, her starring role drew autobiographically from her relationship with her father and his activist politics.

-Hoss recorded a duet with the Welsh rock band Manic Street Preachers called "Europa geht durch mich" ("Europe goes through me") for the album Futurology which was released on 7 July 2014.
+Hoss recorded a duet with the Welsh rock band Manic Street Preachers called "Europa geht durch mich" ("Europe goes through me") for the album Futurology, which was released on 7 July 2014.
 Hoss features on the 2021 album Bright Magic by Public Service Broadcasting.

-She stars in Tár alongside Cate Blanchett as Sharon Goodnow, a violin player who is the partner of conductor Lydia Tár.
-In the film, Hoss plays the concertmaster of an orchestra, a rare position for a woman.
+She stars in Todd Field’s Tár alongside Cate Blanchett as Sharon Goodnow, a violin player who is the partner of conductor Lydia Tár.
+In the film, Hoss plays the concertmaster of an orchestra.

 Other activities

-Hoss has been a member of the juries of the Locarno International Film Festival in 2009, the Berlin International Film Festival in 2011 and the 73rd Venice International Film Festival in 2016.
+Hoss was a jury member of the German Film Academy's First Steps awards for young filmmakers in 2000.
+She was a member of the juries of the Locarno International Film Festival in 2009, the Berlin International Film Festival in 2011, and the 73rd Venice International Film Festival in 2016.

-In addition, Hoss was a jury member of the German Film Academy's First Steps awards for young filmmakers in 2000.
 She served as the sole judge of the 2012 Alfred Kerr Acting Prize at the Berliner Theatertreffen.

 In 2018, she was part of the jury that awarded the first-ever Wortmeldungen Prize for Literature of the Crespo Foundation.

-Since 2019, Hoss has been a member of the Academy of Motion Picture Arts and Sciences.

 Social and political commitment

 Hoss supports the Make Poverty History campaign and fights female genital mutilation.
-She is quoted as saying, "For me, genital mutilation, torture, is one of the worst crimes in the name of so-called honour on earth.
-I dream that it will be possible for this form of domination over women to be abandoned."
-In continuation of the work of her father she is committed as a Goodwill Ambassador of the State of Pará in Brazil against the destruction of the rain forest and to improve the living conditions of the indigenous people living there.
-In 2017, she joined Cate Blanchett, Lars von Trier and others in signing a petition in support of Russian director Kirill Serebrennikov and against a crack down on artistic expression.
+In continuation of the work of her father she is committed as a goodwill ambassador of the state of Pará in Brazil against the destruction of the rain forest and to improve the living conditions of the indigenous people living there.

+In 2017, she joined Cate Blanchett, Lars von Trier, and others, in signing a petition in support of Russian director Kirill Serebrennikov and against a crackdown on artistic expression in Russia.

 Hoss served as an Alliance 90/The Greens delegate to the Federal Convention for the purpose of electing the President of Germany in 2004 and 2010.